 "Camilla was not popular or well liked, [though] this has changed a lot since the marriage as Camilla has taken on a lot of patronages," historian and royal family expert Marlene Koenig explains in her blog.
 "Still, [there was] a lot of tension and anger among a certain element of the population, so it was decided that Camilla would be styled as the Duchess of Cornwall, even though, of course, she is the Princess of Wales."

 However, it has been suggested that behind palace doors it was decided Camilla would be known as Queen Consort years ago.

 In 2010, Prince Charles was interviewed by NBC and asked if Camilla would “become Queen of England”, to which he sheepishly replied; "That’s well … we’ll see won’t we?
 That could be."

-Although Queen Elizabeth kept her given name, her father was born Albert Frederick Arthur George, but chose to honour his father King George V and went by King George VI after his coronation in 1936.
+Although Queen Elizabeth II kept her given name, her father was born Albert Frederick Arthur George, but chose to honour his father, King George V, and went by King George VI after his coronation in 1936.

-The queen's great-grandfather, King Edward VII, was born Albert Edward and even Queen Victoria, Queen Elizabeth's great-great-grandmother, chose a different name as queen as she was christened Alexandrina Victoria.
+The queen's great-grandfather, King Edward VII, was born Albert Edward, and even Queen Victoria, Queen Elizabeth II's great-great-grandmother, chose a different name as queen as she was christened Alexandrina Victoria.